 Back & Forth

 In earlier days, MacBook has software update option available under system preferences.
 Later Apple moved the software update for operating system to the App Store.
 You can simply go to ‘Updates’ section of the App Store to download and install the new macOS till macOS version 10.13 High Sierra.
-But again Apple rolled back this software update option under system preferences section.
+But again Apple rolled back this software update option under ‘System Preferences’ section.

-How to Software Update in macOS Mojave?
+How to Software Update in macOS Monterey or Earlier?

-When you open ‘Software Update’ option, Mac will start checking for the updates.
+When you open ‘Software Update’ option, Mac will start checking for the available updates.
 If there is an update available, it will show the version.
 You can click on the ‘More info…’ link to get the details of the new version.

 If you have automatic update enabled, you will see a message saying that your Mac will try to update the software automatically.